Sicily: Land of Contrasts

 Mount Etna Lives

 Mt.
-Etna is very much a live volcano Topped with eternal snow, Etna still fumes with earth's inner fire.
-Years ago, we could hire a jeep and guide to take us up there.
-I saw red veins flowing through the hot earth underfoot.
-You could feel the warm, shifting, ground under your feet and smell the acrid sulfur from the mythical forges of Hephaestus.
+Etna is very much a live volcano.
+Topped with eternal snow, Etna still fumes with earth's inner fire.
+A few years back, we hired a jeep and guide to take us to the summit.
+We walked on the hot earth and saw red veins flowing underfoot.
+You could feel the warm ground shifting under your feet and smell the acrid sulphur from the mythical forges of Hephaestus.

-Etna dominates Sicily's eastern landscape, is Europe’s largest volcano and one of the world’s most active.
-Dramatic jets of lava were recorded spewing vertically into the air as recently as 2013.
-Yet, it remains an active visitor destination.
+Etna dominates Sicily's eastern landscape, is Europe’s largest volcano, and one of the world’s most active.
+Dramatic jets of lava have been recorded spewing vertically into the air in recent years.
+Yet, it remains an active visitor destination where you can tempt fate and still hike (with guide) along steaming craters to the summit

 The Renaissance in Sicily

-Sicily, too, had its Renaissance master artists.
+Although northern Italy has tended to snub Sicilian culture, the Renaissance master artist.
 Antonello da Messina is a famous local boy who made his mark in art history.
-Some of his works, like the Madonna of the Salts (shown) seem to me strikingly modern in their play of expressions, modelled plasticity, emphatically simplified masses, dramatically high contrast, and super-defined 'realism'.
+Some of his works, like the Madonna of the Salts (shown) seem to me strikingly modern in their modelled plasticity, emphatically simplified masses, dramatically high contrast, and super-defined "realism.".

 Anonymous Art and Outsider Art

-Much of the art I saw across my travels has led me to muse about how many truly wonderful artists remain anonymous.
-Which contemporary artist would forsake 15 minutes of personal fame for the timeless endurance of an anonymous artwork?
-Made for its own sake, or perhaps aligned to a higher or spiritual purpose, so many wonderful art creations have been made by anonymous hands.
+Much of the art I see across my travels has led me to muse about how many truly wonderful artists remain anonymous.
+Which contemporary artist would forsake their possible 15 minutes of personal fame for the timeless endurance of an anonymous artwork?
+Made for its own sake, or perhaps aligned to a transcendent or spiritual purpose, so many wonderful art creations throughout history to present times, have been made by anonymous hands.

 Wandering the cloister at Monreale, for instance, I marvelled at the many original figures carved atop its sinuous columns.
 The Arabic and oriental influence of the architecture gives a unifying theme to the Duomo, but the carvings themselves are delightful excursions into individual artistic imagination and skill.

-This holds true of much Outsider Art, as well.
-Made by persons, typically unknown, uncelebrated, and far outside the mainstreams of art education, culture, and markets, such art may offer a uniqueness not found in schools of accepted art Consider, for example, the thousands of roughly carved heads in nearby caves and rocks by Filippo Bentivegna, a poor, brain-injured Sicilian living in Sciacca (photo credit: comune.sciacca.ag.it).
+This holds true of much Outsider Art as well.
+Made by persons, typically unknown, uncelebrated, and outside the mainstreams of art education, culture, and markets, such art may offer a uniqueness not found in schools of accepted art.
+Consider, for example, the thousands of roughly carved heads in nearby caves and rocks by Filippo Bentivegna, a poor, brain-injured Sicilian living in Sciacca.
 He lived a solitary life but was sovereign to a kingdom of stone creations, abandoned when he died in 1967.
-Visiting his home, now repurposed as a museum showing some of his more than 2,000 carvings, was memorable .
+Visiting his home, now repurposed as a museum with some of his more than 2,000 carvings, was memorable .
 What drives a person to make art?
 Sometimes it seems like an internal need, keen as hunger.

 Archaeology and Art: The Eternal Present